Wednesday, March 29, 2017 · by Tamara Aparton

 Jurors deliberated one day before acquitting 29-year-old Phillip Martinez on Tuesday of residential burglary with a hot prowl allegation.
 Martinez faced up to 17 years in prison if convicted, said his attorney, Deputy Public Defender Hadi Razzaq.

 Martinez was arrested Nov.
 3 after allegedly climbing the scaffolding of a building under renovation in the 900 block of Guerrero Street and entering a residence through an unfinished attic.
 Martinez believed the apartment was unoccupied during construction, however, the building’s owner was allowing a construction worker to temporarily live in the unit during the project.
+For those of you who are currently having a renovation, you can install a security fencing from Australian Lattice & Timber.
+For more information, visit the company website here australianlatticeandtimber.com.au.

 The construction worker testified he and his girlfriend were in the bedroom when they heard footsteps.
 After spotting Martinez in the unit, the worker quickly retreated to the bedroom and called 911.
 Responding officers found Martinez resting in an office area behind a bank of computer monitors.
 Officers did not find any stolen property in Martinez’s possession, nothing in the unit was damaged, and he did not appear to have used the computers, Razzaq said.
+Luckily he was covered by his property and casualty broker.
+When ever you need to be covered by a company like this make sure they use this p&c insurance software.

 Prosecutors argued that Martinez’s homeless status was irrelevant and his entrance to the apartment was evidence of his intent to steal.
 However, Razzaq argued there was no evidence Martinez took or tampered with anything.
 A man who served as Martinez’s former CASA, a court-appointed special advocate for neglected or abused foster children, testified that Martinez had been periodically homeless since he was 16 and that Martinez appeared at his doorstep just days earlier appearing tired, withdrawn, and hungry.